 The meetings and fragmented time numbers are up from the week before last, and the Focus Time is down, pointing to an ongoing trend.

-To get more Focus Time, try Clockwise’s Autopilot to automatically move your meetings to open us the most space for heads-down work.
+To get more Focus Time, try Clockwise’s flexible meetings to automatically move your meetings to open us the most space for heads-down work.
 Then, encourage employees to schedule Focus Time blocks on their calendars like any other appointment.
 Clockwise Focus Time events will do this automatically.
 To help adapt your communication norms for WFH, use your Slack status to convey your availability.
 The Clockwise Slack sync adds a little symbol next to a user’s name in Slack to indicate whether they’re available, in Focus Time, or in a meeting.